LSENS-BMI-EPFL/behavior_control/README.md

 ### Installation
 - Clone or download the repository `git clone ...` in the computer from which you wish to run the behaviour on.

-### Whisker stimulus calibration:
-- Before any whisker stimulus experiments, calibrate whisker stimulation to make sure it is strong enough and reliable.
-- Use `calibration_coil.m` file using the teslameter connected to a NI board to measure the volt-tesla (V-mT) relationship.

 ### How to use
 #### Setting up